 - Terry in Batman Beyond does resent the loss of his free time to fighting villains, and there's considerable friction between him and Bruce, who treats normal life as simply a cover for crime fighting, since he became the mask long ago and never took it off despite never physically putting it on for forty years.

 - Virgil from Static Shock has been conflicted with this problem more often than not, to near Spider-Man levels.
 He even once has a near complete power loss, and puts his life back on track, until it turns out that Static is needed in Dakota more than Virgil thought.
 And in the end, he realizes that being able to help people is worth the loss of his personal free time.

-- In Danny Phantom, the titular character likes spending time with his friends, and once even SPLIT HIMSELF into two separate beings to try and keep a promise to them.
+- In Danny Phantom, the titular character prefers spending time with his friends, and once even split himself into two separate beings to try and keep a promise to them.
 He also has to try and balance out the responsibilities he has between his school work and protecting Amity Park, even if he does enjoy the latter at times.
 Unlike most examples of this trope, when Danny loses his powers in the series finale, he's more than happy to be a normal teenager again.
 It's only when it becomes clear that absolutely no one else can save the Earth in time that he decides to re-enter the fray, accidentally regaining his powers in the process.

 - Happy Tree Friends: Splendid.
 This is probably a good thing.